grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* [ ] the bike race is in the beginning of chapter 7. clearly demarcated by notes, it could be easily sliced out
 			* [ ] though I think this has to go along with combining chapter 7 and 8. (maybe 8 gets a coda instead, and there's only 7 chapters + coda/epilogue)
 	* [ ] the cookout
-* leftover ideas, add for director's cut?
-	* [ ] hydraulics? wouldn't SOMETHING run on hydraulics?
-Wouldn't whatever it is break or spring a leak?
-	* [ ] Have Chips helps Shakes cut the pigeon hole for Herschel (while they are on the surface) before she leaves at Stilt City.
-		* Chips is gone before Shakes arrives -- nowhere to do this.
-		* [ ] Check what shakes says about this: pretty sure he mentions the pigeon hatch when he first meets back up with them after the Depot
-		* might just be that the pigeon hatch remains an idea for this book.
-	* [ ] does the prospect have a record player? maybe they get one later.
-Maybe cassandra complains about the lack of one at some point, and that becomes your music reference for her.
-		* [ ] add something about Cassandra listening to music?
-	* [ ] consider adding a conversation about tools and how a character prefers hand tools whenever they can get them.
-	* [ ] Hemi has stacks of books crammed into his rack (which is larger than most both because he's deck boss, and he's huge. (maybe he became deck boss _primarily_ for the larger rack.
-He's not one who _wants_ leadership).
-		* [ ] A scene where he is reading The Recognitions (describe cover, not name title.)
-	* [ ] Maybe have Bastian decorating his quarters with plants?
-		* Maybe plants should be Gregory, to round outhis character more, and have something to reference him by later in the book
-		* Maybe not?
-Maybe the idea is that nature is out there in the water, not in the sub? since it is a human machine
-		* [ ] Ask A what plants could actually grow on a sub
-		* pot?
-See note on motivating Shakes
-	* [ ] Add?
-"The way sound travels underwater is complex, sometimes almost magical."
-		* Though there is already a line about how sound finds new and mysterious ways to propagate in the depths
-	* [ ] Add a conversation about the morality of running weapons parts when they have the magnetic mines aboard
-		* Maybe with shakes over ship-to-ship, just to keep it interesting
-		* Maybe Shakes wonders if it's moral to run weapons
-		* But Percy points out that they might be supplying a rebel group fighting for their freedoms
-		* Though that rebel group might be the oppressors in 6 months
-		* There's no way to keep track of who is in power, or even if there actually CAN be someone in power
-		* So instead just do the job at hand, and hope it all comes out as a moral wash in the long run